 During the year ended December 31, 2013, the Company established a restructuring program in the MHPS segment resulting in the consolidation of certain production facilities and the redesign of certain back office functions.
-The program is expected to cost \$21.5 million, result in the reduction of 299 team members and be completed in 2014.
+The program cost \$19.4 million, resulted in the reduction of 299 team members and was completed in 2014.

 During the year ended December 31, 2013, the Company established a restructuring program in the Construction segment related to the distribution organization for Europe, the Middle East and Asia.
 This program will result in a more decentralized distribution function.
-The program is expected to cost \$1.9 million, result in the reduction of 19 team members and be completed in 2014.
+The program cost \$1.9 million, resulted in the reduction of 19 team members and was completed in 2014.